Welcoming Back the Community: A Plan Rooted in Science

 Hours & Ticketing:

-- Members are FREE but still need to reserve tickets in advance
+- Members are FREE but should still reserve tickets in advance, if possible

 - Ticketing Timeslots: A limited number of tickets will be sold per timeslot.
 Visitors will be checked in at the start of the timeslot and will be asked to exit at the end of the three hours.
 SCI staff will then clean the facility before the next group is allowed to enter.

 - 9:00 am-11:00 pm